wevre/namer-app-cljd/README.md

    clj -M:cljd flutter -d macos
 ```

-There is no license or warranty or claim of fitfulness or anything of the kind
+There is no license or warranty or claim of fitness or anything of the kind for
-for this project, within which what I could genuinely call my own creation
+this project, within which what I could genuinely call my own creation comprises
-comprises only a single file: `main.cljd`.
-It is merely a byproduct of my
+only a single file: `main.cljd`.
+It is merely a byproduct of my experimentation
-experimentation and learning process which I'm putting out there in case it
+and learning process which I'm putting out there in case it happens to be of any
-happens to be of any use to anyone.
+use to anyone.